Estimates of MM type for the multivariate linear model: Influence function

 (A3) The distribution $F_0$ of $\uu_i$ has a density of the form

 where $f_0^*$ is nonincreasing and has at least one point of decrease in the interval where $\rho_1$ is strictly increasing.

 (A4) $G_0$ has second moments and $E_{G_0}(\x{\x}')$ is no singular.

-\begin{thm} Let $(\y_0',\x_0')$ be a random vector satisfying the MLM (\ref{MLM}) with parameters $\B_0$ and $\Sig_0$.
-Assume that (S1)-(S4) hold and that the partial derivatives of $\displaystyle{E_{H_0}W\left(d(\B_0,\Sig_0)/S(H_0)\right)\uuhat(\B_0)\x'}$ can be obtained differentiating with respect to each parameter inside the expectation, where $H_0$ is the distribution of $(\y',\x')'$.
+\begin{thm} Let $(\y',\x')$ be a random vector satisfying the MLM (\ref{MLM}) with parameters $\B_0$ and $\Sig_0$.
+Assume that (A1)-(A4) hold and that the partial derivatives of $\displaystyle{E_{H}W\left(d(\B,\Sig)/S(H)\right)\uuhat(\B)\x'}$ can be obtained differentiating with respect to each parameter inside the expectation, where $H_0$ is the distribution of $(\y',\x')'$.
 Suppose that the functional estimates associated to the initial estimates $\Btil$ and $\Sigtil$ are affine-equivariant.
 Then, the influence function for the functional estimator $\T_1$ corresponding to the MM-estimate $\Bhat$ is

-where $\sigma_0=S(H_0)$ and
+where $\z_0=(\y_0',\x_0')'\in \Real^{q+p}$, $\sigma=S(H_0)$, $\Ga_0=\Sig_0|\Sig_0|^{-1/q}$, and

 \end{thm}

 As in the case of MM-estimators for univariate linear regression, the influence function of the proposed MM-estimate is unbounded.